TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Implementation and evaluation

 \section{Implementation and evaluation}

-We implement \sys as (i) a PyTorch runtime that instruments graphs, computes bounds, splits/executes subgraphs, proceeds dispute games, and emits/verifies commitments, and (ii) a set of contracts on Ethereum Holesky orchestrating commitments, dispute state, per-round bonds.
+We implement \sys as (i) a PyTorch runtime that instruments graphs, computes bounds, splits/executes subgraphs, advances dispute games, and emits/verifies commitments, and (ii) a set of smart contracts on Ethereum Holesky as a coordinator backend orchestrating commitments, dispute state, per-round bonds, and cost measurements.
 The runtime adds no custom kernels and runs unmodified models.